Suri312006/undergradthesis/2-keypair.typ

 for an outdated signing scheme to be used in support of older programs / files.
 An existing drawback for backward compatibility is the maximum size of the buffer we store the key in.
-Currently we set the maximum size as 256 bytes, meaning if a future cryptographic signing scheme was to be found with a private key size larger than 256 bytes, we would have to drop backwards compatibility.
-Sure this can be prevented by setting the maximum size to something larger, but that a tradeoff between possible cryptographic schemes vs the real on-disk cost of larger buffers.
+Currently we set the maximum size as 256 bytes, meaning if a future cryptographic signing scheme was to be created with a key size larger than 256 bytes, we would have to drop backwards compatibility.
+Sure this can be prevented now by setting the maximum size to something larger, but thats a tradeoff between possible cryptographic schemes vs the real on-disk cost of larger buffers.

 == Compartmentalization